OPS-E2E-PPE/VBA-Docs/api/Word.XMLNamespace.AttachToDocument.md

 The following example adds the SimpleSample schema to the Schema Library and then attaches it to the active document.

+> [!NOTE]
- **Note**  The SimpleSample schema is included in the Smart Document Software Development Kit (SDK).
+> The SimpleSample schema is included in the Smart Document Software Development Kit (SDK).
 For more information, refer to the Smart Document SDK on the Microsoft Developer Network (MSDN) Web site.

 ```vb